Ian Chappell: Steve Waugh

 Chappell felt Shane Warne should have been picked as captain instead and his criticism of Waugh's captaincy did not abate during Waugh's stint in that role, despite his success.
 Waugh later wrote of Chappell:

 Ian Chappell ... always sweated on my blunders and reported them with an 'I told you so' mentality ...
 To say Chappell's criticism irked me would be an understatement, though I knew that, like anyone, he was entitled to an opinion.
 I don't mind the fact he criticised me — in fact, I would much rather someone make a judgement than not, but I have always felt that a critic must be either constructive or base his comments on fact ...
 It was something I had to live with, and when I realised he was never going to cut me much slack, I decided anything he said that was positive would be a bonus and the rest just cast aside.

 Chappell rated Ricky Ponting a better captain than Waugh.

 Player critiques

 Chappell has been a vocal critic of a number of Australian players, most recently Ed Cowan and George Bailey.

 Books and writings

 Chappell's first book was an account of the 1972 Ashes tour, Tigers Among the Lions, followed by a series of books of cricketing humour and anecdotes published in the early 1980s.
 The more analytical The Cutting Edge, an appraisal of modern cricket, appeared in 1992.
 Ashley Mallett's biography, Chappelli Speaks Out (published in the UK as Hitting Out – the Ian Chappell Story) was written in collaboration with Chappell and released in 2005.
 It caused controversy due to Chappell's assessment of Steve Waugh, who he described as "selfish" and as a captain, "ran out of ideas very quickly".
 In 2006, Chappell released an anthology of his cricket writings entitled A Golden Age.
-He is a regular contributor for ESPNcricinfo.
+He is a regular contributor for Cricinfo.